Aspicilia cinerea

 Aspicilia cinerea (cinder lichen) is a gray to almost white, 1.5-15 cm wide, crustose areolate lichen with large apothecia that mostly grows on rock in the mountains.
 It grows in variable forms, from having a continuous surface to being areolate.
 It grows in Eurasia, and North America on siliceous rock, schist or igneous rock in habitats exposed to sunlight, also rarely on calciferous rock.
 It is common in Arizona, and rare in California and Baja California at elevations of 1700 to 3300 m.
+In Nepal, Aspicilia cinerea has been reported at 4,300 m elevation in a compilation of published records.

 Flat to almost convex areoles are angular to irregular, and 0.2–2 mm in diameter.
 They are contiguous but clearly separated by well defined cracks.
 It usually lacks a prothallus.
 It may be rimose toward the outer edges.
 Each areole has 1–10, round to angular or irregular, 0.1–1.6 mm apothecia that may be confluent when numerous.
 Apothecia have usually black concave discs, with exciple margins of thallus tissue.
 Asci are club shaped (clavate), with 8 ellipsoid ascospores.

 Lichen spot tests on the cortex and medulla are K+ red, KC−, P+ yellow or P+ orange, with the medulla sometimes testing K+ yellow and P+ orange.
 Secondary metabolites include norstictic acid and often connorstictic acid in traces, and more rarely hyposalazinic acid.